Warnings: off-screen rape and murder, denial of pregnancy, off-screen child birth.

 “Have the servants not shown you to your quarters?”
 Meng Yao asked worriedly.
 “Then allow me—”

 “They have,” Wei Wuxian interrupted.
 Suddenly, all the ease he had felt in Lan Wangji’s presence was gone.
 He turned away from them all and left the flat expanse of stone he had stood on a second ago, saying, “I wanted to take a walk, that’s all.
 Excuse me.”

 Although only soft and polite parting words reached him, Wei Wuxian felt three pairs of eyes upon his nape until the long and winding stairs took a sharp turn around the curve of the mountain.

 He had no wish to know what Lan Xichen or Lan Wangji thought of his appearance.
 His shijie had done quite enough aimless worrying over the past few weeks.

 A scent was all it took, then.
-If a hint of sweetness had clung to him, none of those people would be smiling or speaking to him.
-If the smell of honey had still followed in his footsteps, not a smile would be directed his way.
+If a hint of sweetness had still clung to him, none of these people would be smiling or speaking to him.
+If the smell of honey had still followed in his footsteps, not a kind look would be directed his way.
 It was almost enough to make him wish he still looked and felt to them all the part what he truly was.
-To see their kind eyes turn hostile, to give him incentive to curse each and every one of them.
+Their eager eyes turn hostile and give him incentive to curse each and every one of them.

 If his scent had not gone away with the loss of his golden core, then perhaps the sickly feeling in his chest would not be there.
 Perhaps he would sleep at night rather than spend hours pushing memories away, and perhaps Zhu Yuansu would still live in the Lotus Pier.

-So taken was Wei Wuxian with those thoughts that he did not notice the person who stumbled against him.
+So taken was Wei Wuxian with those thoughts that he did not see the person who stumbled against him approaching.